How to Get a Broken Key out of a Door Lock

 - Spray your locks with lubricant or de-icer every few months to keep the inside of the locks in working order and combat build up of moisture and dirt.

 If you do have a key that gets stuck in your lock, use that incident as a prompt to perform some routine maintenance on your locks.
 Take stock of all the exterior locks around your business — not just the one that ate your key — to make sure that they are in good working order.
 Finally, make sure you have one or more spare keys you can use if your primary key becomes warped or broken.

 When to Contact a Professional

-If you do need to call a professional locksmith, it’s critical to call one you can trust.
-With more than 55 years of experience, Ernie’s Lock Company Inc. is proud to offer high-quality, affordable locksmith services to Prince George’s County, Riverdale Park, and surrounding areas, including the Washington, D.C., and Baltimore Metro areas.
+If you do need to call a professional locksmith for your broken key removal, it’s critical to call one you can trust.
+With more than 55 years of experience, Ernie’s Lock Company Inc. is proud to offer high-quality, affordable locksmith services to Prince George’s County, Riverdale Park, and surrounding areas, including the Washington, D.C. area.
 Our experienced technicians are skilled in commercial, residential and automotive lock systems of all kinds, and strive to provide our customers with fast service and peace of mind.

 Whether you’re a business owner interested in installing electrical access or master key systems or a homeowner looking to install new locks on your windows and doors, Ernie’s is the one for the job.